a-sit-plus/warden-supreme/docs/docs/technical/ios.md

 4. This binds Apple’s attestation to your application key, yielding **verifiable linkage** similar to Android key attestation.

-Signum Supreme provides emulated key attestation out of the box, automating this whole process, and streamlining back-end checks by relying on Vincent Haupert's excellent [DeviceCheck / AppAttest library](https://github.com/veehaitch/devicecheck-appattest).
+Signum Supreme (and therefore Warden Supreme) provides emulated key attestation out of the box, automating this whole process, and streamlining back-end checks by relying on Vincent Haupert's excellent [DeviceCheck / AppAttest library](https://github.com/veehaitch/devicecheck-appattest).
 Hence, no custom logic is required on clients and on the back-end.